micro-ROS/micro-ROS.github.io/_docs/client_library/decision_paper/index.md

 Diagnostics (Bosch)

 * To be developed in the second step in the micro-ROS Turtlebot demo.
-* Liveliness of node: Introduce mechanism in micro-XRCE-DDS similar to standard DDS?
+* Liveliness of node: Introduce mechanism in Micro-XRCE-DDS similar to standard DDS?
 * Make PR for rmw extension with abstract interface to be informed about liveliness of other nodes?!

 Power management (Acutronic Robotics)